shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Bring it here," Awoomoon repeated.
 She took the cold kitten and held it to her chest.

 "Things are looking dire."
 Medic Lersha pulled out another one, covered in blood.
 The burn mark on her right hand lit up, and she placed it on the kitten.
-The tiny wound it on its side sealed shut.
+The tiny wound on its side sealed shut.

 "Here," Awoomoon accepted the kitten.